Rational Models for Inflation-Linked Derivatives: Calibration examples

 \subsection{Gaussian example}

-We first assume that $(X^{\suptext{R}}_t)$ and $(X^{\suptext{S}}_t)$ are independent standard Brownian motions with Laplace exponent $\kappa_{\subtext{R}}(u)=\kappa_{\subtext{S}} (u)=\frac12 u^2$, i.e. Specification~\ref{RIExTimeChangeWP}.
-We would not expect a Gaussian or log-normal model to be well suited to reproduce implied volatility smiles, but we nevertheless believe that a Gaussian setup is useful as a benchmark case of study.
+We first assume that $(X^{\suptext{R}}_t)$ and $(X^{\suptext{S}}_t)$ are independent standard Brownian motions with Laplace exponent at $t=1$ $\kappa_{\subtext{R}}(z)=\kappa_{\subtext{S}} (z)=\frac{1}{2} z^2$, i.e. in the spirit of Specification~\ref{RIExTimeChangeWP}.
+We would not expect a Gaussian or log-normal model to be well suited to reproduce implied volatility smiles, but we nevertheless believe that a Gaussian setup is illustrative as a benchmark case of study.

 As discussed above, we first fix the $b=30$ and $a_{\subtext{R}} =0.25$, and then proceed with the calibration algorithm described above.
-In Step 1 we choose to calibrate $a_1,\dots,a_8$ to at-the-money implied volatility\footnote{We use the function lsqnonlin in Matlab to minimize the difference between model and market implied lognormal volatility}.
+In Step 1 we choose to calibrate $a_1,\dots,a_8$ to at-the-money implied volatility.
 This is done sequentially starting with calibrating $a_1$ to the two-year YoY implied volatility and $a_2$ to the five-year YoY implied volatility, and so forth.
 We note that the value of $a_1$ affects not just the two-year maturity but all YoY option maturities (larger than two years) since we are calibrating directly to caps, which have annual payments every year until maturity.
 Thus the sequential nature of the calibration of these parameters is key.
-The result of this calibration can be seen in Figure~\ref{RIf:GaussianATM} where we plot at-the-money implied volatility from the market and model alongside the resulting parameters obtained from running Steps 1-3 in the procedure above.

-We furthermore plot an example of the model smile on the right of Figure~\ref{RIf:GaussianATM} for a fixed maturity of five years.
+The result of this calibration can be seen in Figure~\ref{RIf:GaussianATM} where we plot at-the-money implied volatility from the market.
+We furthermore plot an example of the model smile in the for a fixed maturity of five years.
 While the model smile is not completely flat, the Gaussian structure is, by construction, not suited for smile fitting.
-Another result coming from Steps 1-3 can be seen in Figure~\ref{RIf:YoYSwap}.
-Here the right-hand-side demonstrates that fitting the YoY swap rates requires only mild adjustment of the $b_{\subtext{R}} (t)$ function away from its default value of one.
+Finally the YoY swap rates are fitted without error by adjusting the $b_{\subtext{R}} (t)$ function.
+YoY swap rates requires only mild adjustment of the $b_{\subtext{R}} (t)$ function away from its default value of one.\footnote{ All parameter values are available upon request. }

 When fitting to swaptions we fix $a_{\subtext{L}}=1.3$ as explained above.
 Then we sequentially fit the $b_{\subtext{L}}(t)$ function directly to swaption normal implied volatility starting from the three-month maturity up to the thirty-year maturity.
-The model is made to fit at-the-money, swaptions only, and the results are plotted in Figure~\ref{RIf:SwaptionIV}.
+The model is made to fit at-the-money, swaptions only, and the results are plotted in the lower right quadrant of Figure~\ref{RIf:GaussianATM}.